Amenorrhea Differential Diagnoses

 Gonadal dysgenesis fits the same pattern of high FSH and LH and low estradiol (E2) levels.
 Gonadal dysgenesis is caused by a mosaic karyotype with an abnormal X chromosome, with loss of part of an X chromosome or translocation, or with a normal karyotype (46,XX) and streak ovaries.

 Individuals with Perrault syndrome have gonadal dysgenesis, a normal karyotype, and neurosensory deafness.
-Swyer syndrome is illustrated by a phenotypically immature female with a 46,XY karyotype without testis-determining factor on the Y chromosome.
+Swyer syndrome is illustrated by a phenotypically immature female with a 46,XY karyotype without testis-determining factor on the Y chromosome and with failure to produce anti-müllerian hormone.

 Acquired causes of hypergonadotropic hypogonadism can result from high-dose alkylating chemotherapy and radiation treatments to the pelvis.
 An elevated erythrocyte sedimentation rate (ESR) and anti-ovarian antibody levels may suggest autoimmune oophoritis, but such tests are rarely needed.
 Autoimmune oophoritis is an exclusionary diagnosis.
 Like all forms of hyperandrogenic hypogonadotropic amenorrhea, these conditions are not reversible.